muses-code-js/express-workshop-2/_steps/step04.md

 `request` contains all the information about the request that matched this route.
 We don't use it in this example.
 There is a massive amount of information in `request` and we will talk about this more in step #7.

 `response` is what we use to send a response back to the client.
-It has several different functions that we can ue to do this.
+It has several different functions that we can use to do this.
 In this example we used `response.send()`.

 Exactly what steps you perform in each handler will depend on your application and the specific route that it belongs to.